A flat tire is by far the most common unexpected mechanical problem that completely disables a bicycle. Why do we put up with flat tires?

 Warning: dirty work.
 Tires pick up dust and dirt.
 Especially in winter, rim brakes scrape black particles off wet aluminum rims.
-For an on-road repair, it is not a bad idea to carry a pair of light garden gloves in your toolkit.
-Black tights, shorts or trousers also are advisable.
+For an on-road repair, it is a good idea to carry a pair of light garden gloves in your toolkit.
+(You might also carry medical gloves for the finer work of patching an inner tube.
+Black tights, shorts or trousers also are advisable.)

 Good-quality "road" bikes usually have caliper brakes with a special "quick-release" mechanism to let the brake shoes open up wide enough to fit the tire through.
 You don't actually need this feature to remove a flat tire, but it is helpful.
 There will be a button on the brake handle, or a lever on the caliper (or cable hanger) to release the brake a bit.

-In the worst case, you may have to remove, replace and reajust a brake shoe, and that is usually more trouble than inflating the tire a second time!
+In the worst case, you may have to remove, replace and readjust a brake shoe, and that is usually more trouble than deflating and reinflating the tire!

 You will need a wrench for this.
 Most rear axles use the 15 mm size, fronts may use 1/2", 14 mm, or 15 mm.
 If you don't have the correct size wrench, you can use an adjustable wrench.
 Turn the nuts counter-clockwise to loosen them.